 You should not just avoid talking down on others, you should also avoid talking down on things in general.
 If you depreciate a TV-series, a part of town, a nationality or an artist, you risk breaking rapport with the ones that you talk with.
 If you have a habit of complaining about things or people, you will regularly come across people who don’t share your point of view or even have an opposite opinion.
 As a rule of thumb, avoid expressing negative opinions around people that you just met.

 There’s one exception.
-According to the rules of interpersonal psychology, you will build rapport with a negative person if you also act negative.
+According to the rules of interpersonal psychology, you will build rapport with a negative person if you also act negatively.
 Our advice is to not get carried away in negativity though, as you will be perceived as a negative person and attract other negative people.
 When you are around your closest friends, you should express yourself whenever you feel the need to.
 However, if your negative expressions have become a part of your jargon, you risk tire even your best friends.

 A common fear is that if you don’t express negative opinions, you will be considered to be an opinion-less zombie.
 However, the reality is the opposite: You will not influence others or change anyone’s mind by being negative about things.
-People who are successful at influencing others behave in a different way: They tell stories about experiences without adding their own opinion, to make people make up their own mind.
+People who are successful at influencing others to behave in a different way: They tell stories about experiences without adding their own opinion, to make people make up their own mind.

 You can never tell anyone to have the same opinion as you do; you can only give them the foundation to make up their own mind.